-spacecadet182 asked: You said you have a love/hate relationship with the new Cosmos.
+spacecadet182 said: You said you have a love/hate relationship with the new Cosmos.
 I feel the same way, but I'd like to hear what you dislike about it.

 Basically all the white washed history and same old white contributors to science.
 Which is ironic for a show that claims to want to inform about the cosmic perspective and diversity of life, yet they’re out here still presenting us the best of white scientists.
 Idk maybe it’s just the beginning and the poc contributors of science will be shown later on the show.. but I highly doubt that.
 It would be a pleasant surprise if they show at least more than one poc.